alastairgarner/Masters_Thesis/thesis.md

 ## Larval musculature

-The somatic musculature of *Drosophila* larva is highly stereotyped and well described[@Bate1990].
+The somatic musculature of *Drosophila* larvae is highly stereotyped and well described[@Bate1990].
 Each abdominal hemisegment contains 30 muscles that can broadly be categorised by two groups: the longitudinal muscles which arrange in parallel with the body axis, or the transverse muscles which are circumferential to the body wall[@Bate1990,@Clark2018a] ([@fig:muscles]).
 Each of these 30 muscles are innervated by a single "big" bouton motor neuron (1b motor neurons), as well as a single "small" bouton (1s motor neuron) neuron that projects to each of the muscles within one of three functionally related groups (dorsal longitudinal, ventral longitudinal and transverse)[@Landgraf2006,@Peron2009].
 These motor neurons provide glutamatergic, excitatory innervation of the muscles.
 Many 1b neurons show rhythmic activity coincident with waves of muscle contraction during both forward and backward locomotion[@Newman2017].

 The contribution of somatic musculature to basal locomotion has been characterised by Heckscher *et al*.[@Heckscher2012], which established larvae as a model system for studying rhythmic behaviour.
 In describing the motor profile for peristaltic crawling, they identified a differential order of contraction for forward and reverse crawling modes.
 This has recently been supported by a study that used calcium imaging to image the activation of somatic muscles during forward and reverse crawls, allowing identification of different combinations of co-active muscles for either locomotor mode[@Zarin2019a].